 Ovo said that wholesale costs have risen by more than 15% since June and ‘as a result we’re increasing our variable plan rates and removing the online discount’.

 Ovo’s Simpler Energy tariff is not currently available to new customers.

 Ovo also raised its prices in June 2018.
 Customers saw their dual fuel bills rise 5%, or £53, on average per year.

 In 2017, Ovo increased the price of its Pay As You Go (prepayment) variable energy tariff by 1.5%.
 In 2016, it raised prices three times, which it blamed on rising wholesale costs of gas and electricity.

 Ovo Energy in the news

 September: Ovo split its prepayment energy business into a separate brand, called Boost.
-Previously called Ovo Energy Smart PAYG+, Boost lets customers top up via smart phone app linked to a smart meter, schedule automatic top ups, and track their energy use.
+Previously called Ovo Energy Smart PAYG+, Boost lets customers top up via a smartphone app linked to a smart meter, schedule automatic top ups and track their energy use.